Reproduction and Replication of an Adversarial Stylometry Experiment

-In this context, it is a matter of some urgency to develop and refine techniques to defeat or frustrate stylometric fingerprinting.
-Adversarial stylometry aims to prevent involuntary deanonymization by ``apply[ing] deception to writing style to affect the outcome of stylometric analysis'' \citep{brennan2012adversarial}.

-Past research on adversarial stylometry such as \citet{brennan2012adversarial} has focused on manual interventions, making a wager that a motivated individual may be able to alter their prose style in a new document to a sufficient degree that standard authorship attribution methods will struggle to associate the document with the individual's previous writing.
-Manual interventions to obscure one's style deserve attention even if manual interventions ultimately prove less effective than machine-supported style obfuscation methods because they can be used when no trusted computational resources are available.
+The defense against authorship fingerprinting, termed \textit{adversarial stylometry}, aims to prevent involuntary deanonymization by ``apply[ing] deception to writing style to affect the outcome of stylometric analysis'' \citep{brennan2012adversarial}.
+Past research on adversarial stylometry has focused on manual interventions, wagering that a motivated individual may be able to alter their prose style in a new document to such a degree that standard authorship attribution methods will struggle to associate the document with the individual's previous writing.
+Manual interventions to obscure one's style deserve attention even if they ultimately prove less effective than machine-supported style obfuscation methods, since they can be used when no trusted computational resources are available.
 Such a setting is easy to imagine in the case of whistleblowing.
-For example, a whistleblower at a financial firm seeking to expose wrongdoing while maintaining anonymity may lack immediate access to an unmonitored computer.
+For example, an employee at a financial firm who seeks to expose wrongdoing while maintaining anonymity may lack immediate access to an unmonitored computer.

 \paragraph{Contribution} In this paper, we report on a reproduction and, separately, a replication of the experiment described in \citet{brennan2012adversarial}.
 First, we carefully \emph{reproduce} the experiment using the materials and methods described in the original paper.
 We perform this reproduction in order to double-check the original findings.
-We are motivated here by the recommendation, found in numerous academic communities, that reproduction of previous studies should be regarded as an essential practice \citep{stodden2014implementing}.
+We are motivated here by the recommendation, found in numerous academic communities, that reproduction of previous studies be regarded as an essential practice \citep{stodden2014implementing}.
 Second, we \emph{replicate} the experiment using a new population of writers.
 In our replication, we correct for oversights in the original design, chief among them the absence of a control group.
 The contributions of this work are as follows: